dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 * **Turning this setting on must not break working applications**.
 We expect this setting to make more applications work, but we must not break applications where adding binding redirects breaks them.
+See Q&A section why we believe this is achievable.

 * **It must be possible to opt-out**.
 The customer base on .NET Framework is fairly large and has an unfathomable amount of different configurations.
 We